 Mile High Stadium

-Played a critical role in the development of a new stadium for the Denver Broncos, including modifying legislation and negotiating agreements with the city to get the Broncos out of a long-term lease at Mile High Stadium.
+The firm plays a critical role in the development of a new stadium for the Denver Broncos, including modifying legislation and negotiating agreements with the city to get the Broncos out of a long-term lease at Mile High Stadium.

 Supreme Court Win

-Mark F. Leonard Scholarship Program
+Mark F. Leonard Scholarship

 Albuquerque Office Opens